 There is no sole definitive answer as to how endometriosis causes infertility, but possible reasons include:

-• Endometriosis can create scarring, making it hard for an egg to pass down the fallopian tube properly.
+- Endometriosis can create scarring, making it hard for an egg to pass down the fallopian tube properly.

-Both the endometriosis itself and its resulting scarring can change the ‘terrain’ of a woman’s reproductive organs and pelvis, making it trickier for the egg and sperm to make contact.
+Both the endometriosis itself and its resulting scarring can change the ‘terrain’ of a woman’s reproductive organs and pelvis, making it trickier for the egg and sperm to make contact. - Endometriosis is sometimes associated with an irregular immune response to the embryo.

-Endometriosis can generate a release of chemicals (Cytokines and others) that make the pelvic fluid hostile for gametes and embryos.
+Endometriosis can generate a release of chemicals (Cytokines and others) that make the pelvic fluid hostile for gametes and embryos. - Endometriosis can be associated with faulty progesterone receptors that might affect embryo implantation and early pregnancy.

-• In women with endometriosis, the womb lining is sometimes not sufficiently developed to carry a baby through pregnancy.
+- In women with endometriosis, the womb lining is sometimes not sufficiently developed to carry a baby through pregnancy.

-If you need to know more, we covered endometriosis and fertility in more detail in our blog post ‘How can I increase my fertility with endometriosis?
+If you need to know more, we covered endometriosis and fertility in more detail in our blog post ‘How can I increase my fertility with endometriosis?’

 No. Endometriosis and adenomyosis are similar but distinct disorders.
 They have some symptoms in common but they affect separate parts of the body.
 They may need different healthcare interventions.